About the Foundation

-In his private time (and let us tell you, there's precious little of that!), Jurek pursues the arts - he is an avid arts collector and he tries his hand at drumming.
+In his private time (and let us tell you, there's precious little of that!), Jurek pursues the arts - he is an avid art collector and he tries his hand at drumming.

 The Chairman of the GOCC foundation is a traveller and book lover.
 He is a motivational speaker, sharing his success story and encouraging people to try their best at any initiative they might undertake.

-What did Jurek do before he established the GOCC foundation?
+What did Jurek do before he established the Foundation?

-Jurek has graduated from high school in Warsaw, and despite his honest attempts he failed to get into a university.
-He has applied to arts schools, and tried to study philosophy, rehabilitation, and social studies.
+Jurek has graduated from high school in Warsaw, and despite his honest attempts, he failed to get into a university.
+He has applied to art schools and tried to study philosophy, rehabilitation, and social studies.
 Alas, to no avail.
-Like many other young people in Poland in the 70s he has been called up to serve in the army.
+Like many other young people in Poland in the 70s, he has been called up to serve in the army.
 Rather than serve the prescribed 1.5 years, Owsiak decided to simulate a mental disease with such a gusto that he had been released after mere 3 months in the army.
 It seems that this experience had opened up a new path for Jurek - he took up psychotherapy and spend his time working with young offenders and difficult youngsters in a rehabilitation centre in Warsaw.

-How much does Jurek earn working for the foundation?
+How much does Jurek earn at the Foundation?

 Złoty Melon is a company owned by the GOCC.
 The company is responsible for all commercial endeavours of taken up by the foundation, such as releasing concert DVDs and albums, dealing with artists’ fees and so on.
 Jurek Owsiak is the Chairman of the Board of this company.